VibeCoding: How We Deploy Experiments Faster Without Cutting Corners

 What We’ve Learned

 Know when to stop.
-If you’re on your fifth iteration of prompts trying to get the AI to do something complex, you’ve probably passed the point where writing it yourself would have been faster.
+If you’re on your fifth try of prompts trying to get the AI to do something complex, you’ve probably passed the point where writing it yourself would have been faster.